-AGE - Last year On The Fringe (11yrs) joined Cavalero (11yrs) in 2000 and Earthmover (13yrs) 2004 to win for horses over 10 yrs of age.
+AGE - In 2016 On The Fringe (11yrs) joined Cavalero (11yrs) in 2000 and Earthmover (13yrs) 2004 winning for horses over 10 yrs of age.
 First since Three Counties in '89.
 On The Fringe had become the first 10yr old winner since Baby Run 2010.
-8 from 24 older than 10 last year, best Barel Of Laughs (11yrs) 100/1 in second.
-8 from 24 older than 10 yrs 2106, as well as The Fringe, Paint The Clouds also in 3rd.
-2015 , 9 from 24 last year were older than 10 Carsonstown Boy 4th.
+12 from 24 older than 10 last year, best Barel Of Laughs (11yrs) 100/1 in second.
+8 from 24 older than 10 yrs 2106, as well as The Fringe, Paint The Clouds in 3rd.
+2015 , 9 from 24 last year were older than 10, Carsonstown Boy 4th.
 13 from 24 qualifiers in 2014 best Pearlysteps 4th.
-All three of our older winners above were course winners, both the Fringe and Earthmover had won this before.
-Those aged 12 or over have produced one third from 51 runners over the last 12.
+All four of our older winners above were course winners, both the Fringe and Earthmover had won this before.
+Those aged 12 or over have produced one third from 56 runners over the last 13.

 Earthmover won this as a 7yr old and a 13 yr old, trained first time by R Barber and the second time by P Nicholls.

-Since 1990 Apart from the Fringe winning last year, the other 26 horses that were ages 11+ and went off at less than 10/1 have been beaten.
+Since 1990 Apart from the Fringe winning in 2016, the other 27 horses that were ages 11+ and went off at less than 10/1 have been beaten.

-In the past 15, ten aged 8 or less have been placed from 101 triers.
+In the past 15, ten aged 8 or less have been placed from 103 triers.
 Six won, Salsify twice.
 (Colman Sweeney only jockey in the past 30 odd yrs to win this on two different horses.
-The other one was?)
-Apart from Following Dreams 2nd 2015 at 50/1 and 2011 winner Zemsky at 33s (D O'Connor ridden), the other 5 'youngsters' all priced 7/1 or less.
+The other horse was?)
+Apart from Following Dreams 2nd 2015 at 50/1 and 2011 winner Zemsky at 33s (D O'Connor ridden), the other 6 placed 'youngsters' all priced 7/1 or less.
 Last year two ran including Ask The Weatherman unpl at 13/2.

-PRICE 4 favourites and a jt fav have won in the last 15 plus one second fav at 6s.
-On The Fringe backed from 5/2 to 13/8 in ten minutes before the off.
-The rest have been 15/2, 14/1, 3x20/1 and 2x33/1.
-Six favs and one joint favourite of the last 11 beaten favourites were trained in Ireland including On The Fringe 4th at 11/8 fav last year.
+PRICE - 4 favourites and a jt fav have won in the last 16 plus one second fav at 6s.
+2016 On The Fringe backed from 5/2 to 13/8 in ten minutes before the off.
+The rest have included a 16/1, 15/2, 14/1, 3x20/1 and 2x33/1.
+Seven favs and one joint favourite of the last 12 beaten favourites were trained in Ireland including On The Fringe 4th at 11/8 fav last year.
 (And Salsify was pretty fortunate in 2013).

 Point To Point or Handicap? - Pacha Du Polder last year, Baby Run '10, Amicelli '08, Sleeping Night ’05 and Drombeag ’07 are recent winners not to come through point to point and hunter chase ranks.
 Zemsky '11 and Earthmover ’04 had been initially point to pointing before going through handicap company and then back again.
 Lot of debate about this recent trend but ex handicappers had been turning up in this for ages.
-Examples include last year Wonderful Charm making it a P Nichols 1-2, 2016 Marito 2nd 14s, Point The Toes 3rd, 2015 Point The Toes 11/4 fav, 2013 Cottage Oak (3rd) 2013 and '12 Chapoturgeon 3/1 fav and 5/1 respectively, Mighty Moss, West Tip, Flashing Steel, Cab On Target, Stearsby, Ryde Again, Lord Relic and Dorans Pride.
+Other examples include last year Wonderful Charm making it a P Nichols 1-2, 2016 Marito 2nd 14s, Point The Toes 3rd, 2015 Point The Toes 11/4 fav, 2013 Cottage Oak (3rd) 2013 and '12 Chapoturgeon 3/1 fav and 5/1 respectively, Mighty Moss, West Tip, Flashing Steel, Cab On Target, Stearsby, Ryde Again, Lord Relic and Dorans Pride.
 All short enough based on past glories and beaten.
 Carsonstown Boy came to P2Ps in 2012.
 Henry Daly's Pearlysteps 8/1 and 4th in 2014.

 Cappa Bleu and Amicelli first since Rushing Wild ‘92 not to have won a Hunters Chase at some stage.
 All three had never run in one.
 Cappa only one since Rushing Wild last one not to have won under rules.

-Last time out.
-5 from last 15 previous run not winning including the three before Pacha Du Polder.
+WINNING LAST TIME OUT - 5 from last 15 previous run not winning including the three before Pacha Du Polder.
 He beat Grand Vision easy over 2m 4f at Bangor.
-On The Fringe seems just to warm up in the Leopardstown Race before winning everything else, Tammys Hill RIP ran 3rd to Warne over 2m 5f at Fairyhouse before his win.
+On The Fringe seemed each year just to warm up in the Leopardstown Raymond Smith Chase before winning everything else, Tammys Hill RIP ran 3rd to Warne over 2m 5f at Fairyhouse before his win.

-Going back to ’91, 9 of last 25 had previously won at Cheltenham.
+Going back to ’91, 9 of last 26 had previously won at Cheltenham.
 Also Baby Run and Amicelli had previously been placed in a course Grade 2 hurdle, ’07 Drombeag had been 3rd in the 4 miler, ’96 Elegant Lord had been third to Fantus ’95.
 On The Fringe (first time) 3rd to Tammys Hill in 2014.
 10 others, including Tammys had never raced at Cheltenham before.
-Exception to them all, Pacha Du Polder, beaten at two previous Festivals and Zemsky - 4th and last home in a 3 mile December course novice chase when trained by N Henderson.
+Exceptions to them all, Pacha Du Polder, beaten at two previous Festivals and Zemsky - 4th and last home in a 3 mile December course novice chase when trained by N Henderson.

 COMING BACK AGAIN - Pacha Du Polder had been 5th in 2016 when tenderly 'supported' in the saddle by Victoria Pendleton.
 (If you think the difference that Byrony Frost must have brought, how much did he have in hand?)
 On The Fringe has won as favourite twice 13/8 and 3/1 jt fav and 4th in 2011 as a five yr old, 11/2 second fav and third in 2014 as an 8yr old.
 2013 Salsify (and Oscar Delta), Amicelli 1st '08 then 4th in '09, Whyso Mayo '07 followed up his win with a second.
 Last Option '03 his win with a third the next year.
 Behind Cappa Bleu '09 was Baby Run in third.
 Baby Run trifle unlucky 2011 when UR at second last.
-(The Doc had him covered with Zemsky) On The Fringe
+(The Doc had him covered with Zemsky) Pacha Du Polder, Wondeful Charm.

 Before the Fringe and Salsify, last back to back victory Double Silk '94.
 Although Fantus and Earthmover have also been double winners but not in successive years.
 Of all winners since Double Silk, 7 did try, their placings P36204U.
 2 remained hunters but didn't come back to defend and the rest moved onto the handicap ranks.
-On The Fringe
+Pacha Du Polder

 Zemsky first in cheekpieces since Drombeag.
 No blinkered winners.
 Cheekpieces and blinkers are now allowed in point to points.
 Neither cheekpieces nor tongue ties are recorded anywhere due to the difficulties of ensuring correct information.
 My thanks to Richard Pugh at the excellent www.p2p.ie.
 Best finisher last year, Wonderful Charm in his regular cheekpieces.
 2016, best finisher Marito.

-IRISH TRAINED Last seven Irish winners On The Fringe (x2), the lamented Tammys Hill, Salsify (x2), Drombeag '07 and Whyso Mayo '06 came form Leopardstown Inn Hunter Chase (better known as the Raymond Smith) on Irish Hennessey day won well in '10 by Kilty Storm (2nd here).
+IRISH TRAINED Last seven Irish winners On The Fringe (x2), Tammys Hill, Salsify (x2), Drombeag '07 and Whyso Mayo '06 came from Leopardstown Inn Hunter Chase (better known as the Raymond Smith) on Irish Hennessey day won well in '10 by Kilty Storm (2nd here).
 '11 On The Fringe finished 4th here.
-The tragic You Must Know Me led all the way from It Came To Pass and Salsify, On The Fringe well beaten in 7th at Evens.
+You Must Know Me led all the way from It Came To Pass and Salsify, On The Fringe well beaten in 7th at Evens.
 Salsify weakened in fourth last year after a long lay off.
 PU at Cheltenham.
 Those involved in finish of this race have continually gone off at too big a price at Cheltenham.
 THis race was one of the casualties from the successful Dublin Festival.
 Now moved to the Punhestown Trials Day on the 11th February.
 Derek O'Connor is his weekly p2p column in the Racing Post is not totally happy with this switch, stating that the inside Punchestown track is not ideal for these hunters.
 It was a fantastic race, though, with Gilgamboa (not qualified) just getting the better of Burning Ambition, the new Irish p2p star.

 Carsonstown Boy 4th 2015 year fast finishing second in the 2m 5f Fairyhouse Hunter Chase 21st Feb where Tammys Hill 3rd in 2013.
 Aupcharlie won this last year but was well beaten at Cheltenham.
 Check

-6 from last 19 made virtually all the running (and Carsonstowns Boy 2nd 2014).
+6 from last 20 made virtually all the running (and Carsonstowns Boy 2nd 2014).
 Definitely not Salsify or Zemsky, both given fine rides by Colman Sweeney and Derek O'Connor.
 Jane Mangan took the lead on Oscar Delta from 4 out.
 Pacha Du Polder chased leaders.
 The Fringe tended to 'lead last'.